ErnestF22/TPGO-RS/do_som_stiefel/README.md

 Used to import Manopt from inside SE-Sync, as it appears that newer versions of Manopt cause some conflicts when running the SE-Sync Riemannian Staircase

 - test\_newdescentdir\_geod.m\
-Tests whether "Y\_opt" is a critical (minimum) point, and the new direction calculated from "Y\_plus" leads instead to decreasing the cost, generating appropriate geodesics starting from those points and progressing onto the old/new directions
+Tests whether $Y\\_opt$ is a critical (minimum) point, and the new direction calculated from $Y\\_plus$ leads instead to decreasing the cost, generating appropriate geodesics starting from those points and progressing onto the old/new directions

 - test\_pam.m\
 Test power augmentation method for computing minimum eigenvalue of a square matrix

 - test\_pam\_hessian.m\
-Sketch test for running power augmentation method and computing minimum eigenvalue of a linear map for computing the Hessian on a given point "x"
+Sketch test for running power augmentation method and computing minimum eigenvalue of a linear map for computing the Hessian on a given point $x$

 - test\_stiefel\_randgeodfun.m\
-Example usage for the "stiefel\_randgeodfun()" function, that also tests it correct functioning
+Example usage for the $stiefel\\_randgeodfun()$ function, that also tests it correct functioning

 - test\_yplus\_grad.m\
-Test gradient at "Y\_plus" i.e., the initial point of descent for the new staircase step, in order to check whether that is still 0, after only augmenting it with zeros, before calculating new descent direction
+Test gradient at $Y\\_plus$ i.e., the initial point of descent for the new staircase step, in order to check whether that is still 0, after only augmenting it with zeros, before calculating new descent direction